ese5160/final-project-a07g-a14g-t18-dualcore/A07G_README.md

 ## 1. Software Architecture

-## Hardware Requirements
+## Hardware Requirements Specification (HRS)

 #### HRS 01 – Microcontroller & PCB Base

 The project shall be based on a custom PCB integrating a suitable microcontroller (SAM W25).
 This PCB must provide:

 - General-purpose I/O for motor control and sensor data acquisition.

 - At least one communication interface (e.g., UART/SPI/I²C) for the LCD screen.

 - Wireless connectivity (Wi-Fi/Bluetooth) for smartphone control, or headers for an external module.

 #### HRS 02 – Sensors

 The system shall incorporate:

 - A **Temperature-Humidity Sensor** (e.g., DHTxx/SHTxx) to measure ambient conditions.

 - An **Air Quality Sensor** (e.g., MQ-series, CCS811, or similar) capable of detecting smoke or poor air quality.

 All sensors must operate under the expected environmental conditions (e.g., indoor ranges of temperature and humidity) and provide reliable, stable readings.

 #### HRS 03 – Motor Driver & Window Actuator

-A motor driver circuit (integrated on the custom PCB or via a module) shall deliver the necessary current/voltage to a DC or servo motor that adjusts the window’s opening angle.
+A motor driver circuit (integrated on the custom PCB or via a module) shall deliver the necessary current/voltage to a DC or Continuous Rotation Servo that adjusts the window’s opening angle.
 This includes:

-- Support for PWM or position feedback control if using servo motors.
+- Support for PWM or position feedback control when we use Continuous Rotation Servo.

 - Overcurrent or thermal protection mechanisms.

 - Secure mechanical coupling to the window’s frame or rod.

 #### HRS 04 – PDLC Film Power and Control

-The PCB shall feature a step-up converter to approximately 48 V DC, plus a DC-to-AC conversion stage, enabling segmented control of the PDLC film for time display.
+The PCB shall feature a step-up converter to approximately 48 V DC, plus a DC-to-AC conversion stage, enabling segmented control of the PDLC film for time display:

 - Each 7-segment “digit” on the glass must be individually switchable.

 - The system shall refresh the displayed time at a minimum of once per minute (using the onboard RTC).

 - Safe isolation and protective measures against high-voltage lines are required.

-#### HRS 05 – LCD Display
+#### HRS 05 – Switch Reed Integration

-An LCD module (dimensions as appropriate for the window frame) shall be integrated for system status and sensor data presentation.
+The system shall incorporate a reed switch to ensure precise detection of the window’s fully closed state.
+This includes:

-- Communicates with the microcontroller over SPI or a parallel bus.
+- Interrupt-based or polling-based detection mechanism integrated with the microcontroller.

-- Must be clearly visible from typical indoor viewing distances.
+- Automatic stopping of the servo motor when the closed position is detected.

-- The PCB should provide the necessary power regulation (3.3 V or 5 V) and backlight control.
+- Reliable and durable placement to avoid false triggers or misalignment over time.

 #### HRS 06 – Voice System

 The hardware design shall allow for an optional voice module, including:

 - A small speaker or amplifier on the PCB or connected via headers.

 - A microcontroller interface (e.g., UART or I²S) for TTS or pre-recorded audio playback.

 - Adequate power supply to drive the speaker without distortion.

 #### HRS 07 – Housing & Mounting

 All PCB components must fit within the acrylic window frame enclosure to protect electronics.
 Additionally:

 - Mounting points on the PCB for screws or standoffs to secure it in place.

 - The LCD shall be flush-mounted or otherwise integrated into the frame for user viewing.

 - Proper ventilation or heat dissipation strategies for voltage regulators and motor drivers.

 #### HRS 08 – Safety & Protection

 The hardware design shall include protection features such as:

 - Overvoltage/overcurrent safeguards on motor driver and PDLC driver stages.

 - Reverse-polarity protection or fuses as needed.

 - Adequate insulation for high-voltage lines (48 V AC) powering the PDLC film.

-## Software Requirements
+## Software Requirements Specification (SRS)

 **SRS 01 - Window and Environment Data Retrieval:** The system shall enable users to access real-time window status (open/close/angle) and environmental data (temperature, humidity, air quality) via a smartphone app.